syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 ## Adding TreeMap component

-To initialize the TreeMap component, add the below code to your **Index.razor** view page under **~/Pages** folder.
-In a new application, if **Index.razor** page has any default content template, then those content can be completely removed and following code can be added.
+To initialize the TreeMap component, add the following code to the **Index.razor** view page under **~/Pages** folder.
+In a new application, if **Index.razor** page has any default content template, then those content can be completely removed and the following code can be added.

-You can use the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource) property to load the car sales details in TreeMap component.
+Use the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource) property to load the car sales details in the TreeMap component.
 Specify a field name from the data source in the [`WeightValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_WeightValuePath) property to calculate the TreeMap item size.

 ```csharp
 <SfTreeMap DataSource="GrowthReport"